 Requires a unique email address for each account

-Each Meta account must join an existing Oculus Developer organization or sign up to be a Meta Quest developer, which requires 2FA or a credit card to become validated.
+Each Meta account must sign up to be a Meta Quest developer, which requires 2FA or a credit card to become validated

 Can't be generated in bulk